saurav0001kumar/My-First-App-for-Windows-PC/README.md

 # My-First-App-for-Windows-PC
+This is my first ever application developed by me.
-This is an app developed using Java language for Fee Management of a school.
+It is developed using Java language for Fee Management of a school.